ulule/developers.ulule.com/content/faq/_index.md

 # FAQ

 ## When I visit a project page on the Ulule website, I see the following message: "This project was taken offline at the request of the project owner".
-What does that mean and is there a corresponding in the project resource?
+What does that mean and is there a corresponding field in the project resource?

 Projects owners can decide to cancel their project at any time for any reason.
 In that case the project is still considered online (`is_online` in the project resource) but the content is not visible and there can be no orders.